cloudfoundry/cf-networking-release/docs/app-sd.md

 ```

 * Create an internal domain.
-Note: this step may not be neccessary if service discovery was already enabled.
+Note: this step is not neccessary if using the [enable-service-discovery opsfile](https://github.com/cloudfoundry/cf-deployment/blob/master/operations/enable-service-discovery.yml) unless you wish to create a different internal shared domain.
-CAPI previously seeded the `apps.internal` domain.
-As of CAPI 1.61.0, the `apps.internal` domain is no longer seeded in the database.
-Fresh installs need to run the following command:

 ```
 cf curl /v2/shared_domains -d '{
   "name": "CUSTOM_INTERNAL_DOMAIN_NAME",